Here Are The Facts!

 - For almost all doctoral students worldwide, the biggest obstacle to earning the doctorate is writing the dissertation.

-- About 50% of the individuals worldwide who start a doctoral program never finish.
+- About 50% of the individuals in the US who start a doctoral program never finish.

 - Dissertation writing is one of the most challenging processes any individual may ever face in his or her lifetime.

-- Even the most talented doctoral students find that they are often under-prepared for the rigorous demands required to complete their dissertations.
+- Even the most talented doctoral students find that they are often under-prepared for the challenges of writing their dissertations.

-- For most doctoral students, completing the academic course work is usually not the problem.
+- For most doctoral students, completing the academic course work is easy.
 Their biggest challenge is the dissertation writing process.

-- Although they have the academic ability to succeed, less than 25% of doctoral students finish the doctorate in 5 years; 45% finish in 7.
+- Although they have the academic ability to succeed, of those who graduate, less than 25% of doctoral students finish the doctorate in 5 years; 45% finish in 7.

-- Overall, attrition in U.S. doctoral degree programs is about 45%.; while in Canada, about 70% finish in 7 years.
+- Overall, attrition in U.S. doctoral degree programs is more than 45%.

 - In the US, attrition is highest in the humanities, only 12% complete within five years.